How Not To Get Lost In Skiathos And The Sporades Islands Of Greece

 So anyway, I knew after the boat had left Lalaria Beach on Skiathos that I wasn’t supposed to get on here.
 My friend who was also on Holiday in Skiathos said to me that “I must have done this on purpose”.

-I was talking to my friend on Facebook before the boats last stop I was going to meet up with him to watch the football.
+I was talking to my friend on Facebook before the boats last stop.
+I was going to meet up with him to watch the football.
 On FB messenger I wrote “I’m almost back according to Google Maps”.
-At one point I was about 20 minutes away from Skiathos but then the boat just kept going, and going further away.

 It just got worse from that point onwards – it then dawned on me that I couldn’t top up my Caxton travel card and I had no other cards on me to transfer any money.

-I was worried no one would speak English on the cruise ship but they did and they was very understanding of my situation – I am guessing I am NOT the first person this has happened to.
-I spoke to the captain and he said stay on the boat tonight we are going to Skiathos on the first stop of tomorrows tour.
+My main concern was that no one would speak English on the cruise ship (as it wasn’t an English speaking tour) but to my relief they did and they was surprisingly very understanding of my situation – I am guessing I am NOT the first person this has happened to.
+Or maybe I am?
+Who knows?

-The boat trip back was pretty funny because I never see any Dolphins on my first tour but on the way back I see 3 of them.
+It was pretty funny because I never see any Dolphins on my first tour which I took 2 days before this, or on the way here – I never see any either, but on the trip back to Skiathos in the morning I finally got to see them.

 I will share the song below…

 Now, so I thought I would share this post to tell my story.
-This is pretty much it but this was only one day this happened and I was in Skiathos for a week so let me tell you about that.
+This is pretty much it but this was only one day I was in Skiathos for.

 What Is It Like In Skiathos, Greece?

-I didn’t do this I think I would if I went back.
-I’d probably like to maybe spend 5 days in the Sporades and then head to mainland Greece.
 It is all good getting return flights but the best way to travel I think is to get a one way flight and then book a flight when you’ve actually got to go to everywhere you want to see.

 I would like to go to so many places really just like this but besides the point…